 Inside Hexawise, the Revisions option allows you to easily revert to a previous version of that test plan.
 We provide a list of each revision and the date so all you have to do is click a button to revert to that version.
 We also give you the option to copy that plan (in case you want to view that plan, but also want to keep all the updates you have made since then) and create a new plan based on that version.

 When you are editing a test plan in Hexawise, you will see a Revisions link under the sub-menu of the plan name dropdown (see the image below):

 Note, revisions are available in editable test plans, the revisions link is not available in uneditable test plans (such as the "original" sample ones).
 I saved an editable copy of the plan into my private plans.

 In the example in this post, I am using the Hexawise sample plan "F) Flight Reservations" which you can view in your own account.

-2) Make a copy of that version
+2) Make a copy

 The most important takeaway from this article is: if you or someone else with access to the plan makes edits that make things worse, it can be useful to revert to an earlier version of your plan or make a copy of an earlier version.

 With the Revisions feature, Hexawise allows you to have complete version control of your test plan.